hrittikhere/workshop-ec2-vscode/lab-1-getting-started/README.md

 ### [Active AWS account]( https://aws.amazon.com/account/sign-up)

 An active AWS account is necessary for this workshop as we will be provisioning EC2 instances.
-To obtain an account, you can visit the AWS website and [sign up](https://aws.amazon.com/account/sign-up) for a free account or use an existing one.
+To obtain an account, you can visit the AWS website and [sign up](https://aws.amazon.com/account/sign-up) for a free account or login to [an existing AWS account.](https://console.aws.amazon.com/console/home)

 ### [Visual Studio Code](https://code.visualstudio.com/download)